pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

    > **Note:**
    >
-   > After TiDB Operator is upgraded, the `discovery` deployment in all TiDB clusters will automatically upgrade to the specified version of TiDB Operator.
+   > After TiDB Operator is upgraded, the `discovery` deployment in all TiDB clusters will be automatically upgraded to the specified version of TiDB Operator.

 ## Upgrade TiDB Operator from v1.0 to v1.1 or later releases